Safeguarding Overview

 Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children.

 If police are called to an incident of domestic abuse and any children in the household have experienced the incident, the police will inform the key adult in school (usually the designated safeguarding lead) before the child or children arrive at school the following day.
-The key contact for Operation Encompass is Mrs. Hall and the Safeguarding lead/Deputy.
+The key contact for Operation Encompass is Mrs. Duffy and the Safeguarding lead/Deputy.

 The DSL will provide support according to the child’s needs and update records about their circumstances.